Make payments payable to: Brevard County Tax Collector, P.O. Box 2500, Titusville, FL 32781-2500

 A second "reminder" notice on any unpaid tax account is mailed before April 30th to each taxpayer whose payment has not been received.
 The notice shall include the following statement: "If the taxes for the ..(year).. on your property are not paid, a tax certificate will be sold for these taxes, and your property may be sold at a future date.
 Contact the Tax Collectors office at once."
 (CH 197.343 Florida Statutes).

-If payment is not received and processed in the Tax Collectors office by April 28th, the delinquent account will be advertised three times in the newspaper and cannot be deleted once published.
+If payment is not received and processed in the Tax Collectors office by close of business on April 30, 2015, the delinquent account will be advertised three times in the newspaper and cannot be deleted once published.
 An advertising charge is included on your tax notice.
 If the tax payment is not received and processed by the Tax Collectors office before the date of our annual Tax Certificate Sale, a tax certificate will be sold on your property and additional charges will accrue.

 Once a tax certificate is issued against a parcel of property, the owner must contact the Tax Collector's Office (321-264-6969) for the amount necessary to redeem the certificate.
 Interest is computed on a monthly basis, and all tax certificates must be redeemed by guaranteed funds, i.e.: CASH, CASHIER'S CHECK, CERTIFIED CHECK, MONEY ORDER, ETC. payable to the Brevard County Tax Collector.
 When payment is received, the certificate holder is reimbursed the face amount of the certificate plus interest.
 When payment is made this releases the tax certificate lien on the property.